Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 Where does Japanese knotweed come from?

-Japanese knotweed is not native to the UK – it’s an ‘invasive alien’ species (there’s that sci-fi movie again).
+Japanese knotweed is not native to the UK – it’s an ‘invasive alien’ species.

 As the name suggests, the plant originates from Japan.
 It was brought over in the late 1840s as an exotic specimen for UK botanical gardens before being sold to Victorian gardeners as an attractive and decorative shrub.